Outlaw Rogue PvP Best Covenants, Soulbinds, Conduits, and Legendary Powers (Shadowlands / 9.2.5)

 For more information about what Covenants bring you, please refer to our page about Covenant abilities for Rogues.

 There are four Covenants available: Night Fae, Kyrian, Venthyr, and Necrolord.
 Each Covenant will provide you with a class ability and a Covenant ability.
 If you have at least one character with Renown 80 and a complete campaign you can freely swap Covenant in Oribos.
 With Patch 9.2 we also gained the Unity power, allowing us to access our Covenant Legendary on top of another Legendary.
 Outlaw Rogue players have several good options.
-Venthyr is the best option in Patch 9.2, thanks to the interaction between Flagellation and Dreadblades.
-Necrolord is a solid choice if you are trying to be more tanky and play longer games.
-Night Fae has become better thanks to its good Covenant Legendary, and Kyrian is simply viable but does not bring anything unique to the spec..
+Kyrian is the best option in Patch 9.2, thanks to the synergy between Resounding Clarity and Restless Blades.
+Venthyr is still a strong option thanks to the interaction between Flagellation and Dreadblades.
+Necrolord is a decent choice if you are trying to be more tanky, but it does not beat the tankiness provided by a Kyrian build centered around cooldown reduction.
+Night Fae has become better thanks to its good Covenant Legendary, but remains rather weak overall.

 - Venthyr is the Covenant that will give you the most burst damage.
 The class ability, Flagellation, deals large amounts of damage for every Combo Point spent, even more so with the Lashing Scars Conduit.
 It also gives a bit of Haste, which is great as Outlaw.
 This ability works particularly well alongside Dreadblades as they share the same cooldown and have effects that work well together.
 Dreadblades was buffed back in Patch 9.1.5 which further empowers this combination.
 During your Dreadblades window you will consume 6 Combo Points every second GCD, causing massive Flagellation damage.
 The Covenant ability, Door of Shadows, is decent as it allows you to escape a dangerous situation and may even allow you to re-Stealth, but it can be interrupted, making it unreliable when enemies have their interrupts ready.
 The Venthyr Legendary, Obedience, allows to you lower the CD of Flagellation and to gain a bit of Versatility once it has lashed the target.
 While you will not benefit from the cooldown reduction effect too much if you want to use Flagellation alongside Dreadblades, the added Versatility will make your burst window more powerful.